CAMDEN COUNTY EDUCATIONAL

 B. Representatives of the Association shall be permitted to transact official Association business on Commission property but not during contracted for work time of unit members, and with permission of the Administration.
 Such permission shall not be withheld without good reason, provided that all expenses incurred other than routine maintenance or repairs covered by a maintenance contract shall be reimbursed by the Association to the Commission.

-B. During the in-school work year, except in weather emergencies and for Commission holidays, unit members shall follow the Commission no n- public ca lend a r and includes days when pupils are in attendance and any other days when teacher attendance is required including training, professional development and in-service events.
+B. The in-school work year includes days when pupils are in attendance and any other days when teacher attendance is required.

 A. Subject to the express written terms of this Agreement, the Commission on its own behalf and on behalf of the electors of its constituent school districts, hereby retains and reserves unto itself, without limitation, all powers, rights, authority, duties and responsibilities conferred upon and vested in it by the applicable laws and regulations of the State of New Jersey, including, but without limiting the generality of the foregoing, the right: